OllieWP634/portfolio/README.md

-# Hi, I'm Oliver Peers
+# Oliver Peers - Portfolio

 I'm an MSc Computer Science student at the University of Liverpool with a First-Class background in Civil Engineering.
 I’m passionate about applying analytical problem-solving to real-world software challenges — from data processing and algorithm design to front-end development.